 “Florida Splendid China Theme Park will discontinue operations in Central Florida as of the close of business on December 31, 2003.
 This determination was reached primarily due to the continued downturn in the tourism economy, as evidenced by the closing of other tourism-dependent businesses in the area.
 Despite several years of attempting to achieve successful theme park operations, the company has concluded that it could not longer continue to incur significant losses.
 To our friends and supporters, we express extreme regret that this action has become necessary.”

-A year later, between December 9-11, 2004, many of the park’s assets were auctioned off including many of the miniature figurines and statues.
+A year later, around December 2004, many of the park’s assets were auctioned off including many of the miniature figurines and statues.
 The property was sold to redevelopment firm in May 2005.
 Since then, the park has sat in a state of disrepair as vandals have made it their playground.
 Though there is a security presence on site, Osceola County deputy sheriffs have responded to nearly 100 times for calls about trespassers, suspicious persons and juveniles jumping over the fences.

 In April 2009, deputies arrested six teens on felony charges after they were accused of setting the theater and amphitheater on fire.
 A nearby resident claims you can see smoke coming from park every once in a while, with Sheriff’s records claiming that there have been other acts of arson on the site.